aptos-foundation/AIPs/aips/aip-x-disable-object-burn.md

 Safe burn was originally described in [AIP-45](./aip-45.md), which allowed users to tombstone their objects and remove direct linkage of an undeletable, also known as *soulbound*, object to an account.
 This AIP seeks to disable safe object burn, as it caused extra complexity, and sometimes unexpected consequences.
+Especially, this behavior became less clear when the burn address manages the object, while the owner was the original owner.
 Owners of burned objects will still be able to unburn and recover their tombstoned objects.

 ### Goals

-As a result of this AIP, users will still be able to unburn their burnt objects, but will not be able to burn any new undeletable objects.
+As a result of this AIP, users will still be able to unburn their burnt objects, but will not be able to burn any new objects.
 This will reduce complexity and some interesting edge cases associated.

-If we delay enacting this, there may be more burnt objects, which could cause more unexpected behaviors around moving burnt objects to the burn address.
+If we delay enacting this, there may be more burnt objects, which increase risk to new protocols due to the nuanced behaviors around burnt objects.

 ### Out of Scope

-This removes the previous mitigation, since users cannot opt-out of receiving unsolicited content.
+This removes the previous mitigation, since users cannot opt out of receiving unsolicited content.
 Wallets or other platforms will need to come up with a standardized way of hiding unwanted items.

 Additionally, we will not be preventing unburning existing burnt objects at this time.